 - Have approved a three-credit course with no less than “C” in each of the following areas: Human Anatomy, Human Physiology, and Fundamentals of Information System (Skills in MS OFFICE or equivalent).
 (Admissions are accepted with evidence of almost one of these courses in order to evaluate candidates.
 If accepted, you must have the courses approved at the time of enrollment).

-- Submit graduate entrance examination (EXADEP only) scores, taken within 5 years previous to admission.
+- Submit graduate entrance examination (EXADEP only with 3 years or less).

 - Fluency in Spanish; must also have knowledge and comprehension of English.